Huy-GV/BlogApp/README.md

 ## Start the application

-- To download dependencies, type `dotnet restore`
+- To download dependencies, type `dotnet restore`.
-- To build and run the app, type `dotnet run`
+- To build and run the app, type `dotnet run`.
+- Change the `DefaultLocation` field to specify a different database location.